mmmodels/modular-bdna/README.md

 ## License

-The entirety of this work, including both the STL files and the OpenSCAD scripts that generate them, are licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) License.
+The entirety of this work, including both the STL files and the OpenSCAD scripts that generate them, is licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) License.

 <img src="./others/readme-images/by-nc-sa.png" width="150"/>